-any community improvement plans have languished on a shelf or veered off course when implementation ran into obstacles.
+Many community improvement plans have languished on a shelf or veered off course when implementation ran into obstacles.
 Equity is often sidelined in favor of convenience and efficiency when climate adaptation plans lack accountability.
-Stakeholders should adopt a learning mindset and incorporate an evaluative component into each step of the planning process where participants can reflect on what has been learned, give feedback, and improve the process.

-Once the project is in implementation, community members should be involved in monitoring, evaluation, and updating the adaptation plan if needed (NAACP 2021).
-Clear metrics and evaluation methods should be established for racial equity in climate adaptation (NAACP 2021).
+Once the project is in implementation, community members should be involved in monitoring, evaluation, and updating the adaptation plan if needed.5 Clear metrics and evaluation methods should be established for racial equity in climate adaptation.5

-Local planners and public health professionals who wish to measure community resilience need readily available resources that are cost effective, time efficient, and easy to access, whether they want to implement an intervention, or just establish a baseline assessment for community resilience planning (Abrash Walton et al., 2021).
-The following are some strategies to support long-term community led monitoring of equity in climate adaptation:
+Local planners and public health professionals who wish to measure community resilience need readily available resources that are cost effective, time efficient, and easy to access, whether they want to implement an intervention, or just establish a baseline assessment for community resilience planning.53 The following are some strategies to support long-term community led monitoring of equity in climate adaptation:

 Formalize Evaluation and Monitoring: Formal memorandums of understanding (MOU) or equivalent specifying terms of evaluation can help solidify the accountability mechanism.
 The same community members who helped to create the plan can be involved in the monitoring for the long term through formal structures, like councils and advisories, which can play a role in enforcing agreements and keeping projects on track.
 Periodic check-ins can be scheduled for the community to give feedback and evaluation.
-Pay community members whenever possible to do this work (NAACP 2021).
+Pay community members whenever possible to do this work.5 across racial groups and neighborhoods.
+This data must be transparent and accessible to the public.24

 Track distribution of funding and investments: Implementation usually follows funding during a project.
 Failing to track how these funds are spent across a community can result in funding allocated disproportionately to privileged communities.
-Tracking should explicitly examine the distribution of funding for climate resilience across racial groups and neighborhoods.
-This data must be transparent and accessible to the public (Hughes et al., 2021).
+Tracking should explicitly examine the distribution of funding for climate resilience

 Embed planners and community-centered trainings: Community-led monitoring centers the lived experiences of community members.
 Whether in the assessment of vulnerabilities, assets, priorities, and potential climate actions, community led monitoring develops metrics and processes driven by community input.
-These include internal and external assessments of the accessibility of a space, laying out a map of community connections, and committing accessible resources and information to communities through embedded planners working at the community level (Hughes et al., 2021).
+These include internal and external assessments of the accessibility of a space, laying out a map of community connections, and committing accessible resources and information to communities through embedded planners working at the community level.24 parency, initiatives must understand historical context and address the unequitable lack of digital access, especially in marginalized communities.
+There is a relationship between technical data and lived experience in which community members can prioritize climate action by utilizing local perspectives.24

 Practice local, accessible sensing technology and mutual data collection systems: An adaptation process which aims to co-produce knowledge can be seen in concepts like open data sources and shared knowledge-gathering.
-In order to ensure transparency, initiatives must understand historical context and address the unequitable lack of digital access, especially in marginalized communities.
-There is a relationship between technical data and lived experience in which community members can prioritize climate action by utilizing local perspectives (Hughes et al., 2021).
+In order to ensure trans-

 Integrate intergenerational transitions and archiving: Engage young people in the community and train them to become future leaders and stewards of the climate resilience plan.
 Make sure that the lived experiences of all age demographics as well as racial groups are captured.
-By making data available across age demographics, a community may become empowered in their history and unique vantage point of the local ecosystem and culture (Hughes et al., 2021).
+By making data available across age demographics, a community may become empowered in their history and unique vantage point of the local ecosystem and culture.24